smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 **ii.
 Regression**:

+In addition to understanding the content of appeal-related images, it is important to consider variables that may/may not not contribute to a politician's decision to post an image appealing to a certain group.
+In our analysis, we consider three potential variable groups: (1) diversity of Congressional district, (2) race/ethnicity of candidate, and (3) timing of post.
+Because the variables measuring Congressional district diversity only relate to House candidates, we only consider these Democratic candidates in our analysis with these covariates.

 |                     |    **Response Variable**   | 'black_appeal' |  'hispanic_appeal'| 'asian_appeal'| 'LGBTQ+\_appeal' |
 | --------------------| ---------------------------| ---------------| ------------------| --------------| -----------------|